coosto/redex/README.md

 # Redex

-An Elixir implementaion of Redis
+Strong Consistent Masterless Replicated Redis implemented in Elixir.

 ## Why Redex?

-Running a distributed/replicated redis setup in a dynamic cluster environment like k8s is a nightmare.
+Running a replicated Redis setup in a dynamic cluster environment like kubernetes is a nightmare.
 Redis Sentinel is not suitable for dynamic clusters and is too complicated.
-It needs at least 3 sentinel instances and in case of failover it takes too long to elect a new master.
+It needs at least 3 Sentinel instances and in case of failover it takes some time to elect a new master.
 Also writes are not consistent across the cluster and replication is done in an asynchronous manner.

 Redex solves all of the above issues.